chancesmith/document-the-problem-template/README.md

 **key:**
 💡 = solution to a question
+🧠 = smart finding
+🎗 = facts to remember
 ❌ = tried but not a solution
 ✅ = questions has a solution